G4bleb/lambda-lister/README.md

      - In backend "s3": `region` (default `"us-east-1"`)

 2. In [terraform/main.tf](./terraform/main.tf), set the `region` field from provider `aws` for your use.
 Default value is `"us-east-1"`
-3.
+3. Enable resource explorer on your AWS account https://resource-explorer.console.aws.amazon.com/resource-explorer/home#/ 4.

 ```
 $ terraform -chdir=terraform init
 $ terraform -chdir=terraform apply
 ```

-4. Terraform outputs the URL of your API.
+5. Terraform outputs the URL of your API.
 Enjoy

 ## Available endpoints